-- For skill/knowledge that are part of the CAATE Standards (see Educational Standard chart in each syllabi), the total points earned on the skill will be calculated into a percentage (see chart below).
+For skill/knowledge that are part of the CAATE Standards (see Educational Standard chart in each syllabi), the total points earned on the skill will be calculated into a percentage (see chart below).
 Students must earn a minimum score of 2 (Developing) to be considered 'Pass' on the standard.
 Scores below a 2 will require a re-test.
 Program assessment scores will be reviewed with students during their advising appointments.
-An action plan will be developed for remediation and a re-test will - The original assessment score will be factored into the student's course grade.
-Any re-test will not improve the original test score for the course grade and will only be used for program assessment purposes. - Program assessment scores are housed in ATRACK under the Didactic Matrix for each student.
+An action plan will be developed for remediation and a re-test will be scheduled with the appropriate course instructor.

+The original assessment score will be factored into the student's course grade.
+Any re-test will not improve the original test score for the course grade and will only be used for program assessment purposes.

+Program assessment scores are housed in ATRACK under the Didactic Matrix for each student.